United Way Halton & Hamilton

 UWHH also donated $1.3m in grants to other agencies, charities and United Ways that were chosen by donors in F2018.
 The charity notes that it does not evaluate the chosen recipients of these funds.

 United Way of Halton and Hamilton is a Large charity with $10.1m in donations in F2018.
-Administrative costs are 11% of revenue and fundraising costs are 21% of donations.
+Administrative costs are 4% of revenue and fundraising costs are 28% of donations.
 Per dollar donated to the charity, $0.68 goes towards its programs and grants, falling inside Ci’s reasonable range for overhead spending.
-UWHH holds funding reserves of $6.4m which can cover 12 months worth of annual grants and program costs, indicating a need for donations.
+UWHH holds funding reserves of $6.4m which can cover 12 months worth of annual grants and program costs.
+In addition, UWHH is the beneficiary of $2.5m in endowed funds held at different community foundations that provide investment income to fund some of UWHH annual community programs and grants.

 This charity report is an update that has been sent to the United Way of Halton and Hamilton for review.
 Changes and edits may be forthcoming.